Limited Company or Self-Employed? What's the Difference?

-When starting a business, there are a lot of big decisions to be made, including whether to go self-employed or set up as a limited company.
-Every business- irrespective of the size, big or small, must have a legal structure.
+Important decisions come with starting a business, including whether to go self-employed or set up as a limited company.
+Every business, irrespective of the size, must have a legal structure.

 Here we will be discussing the processes and legislations to becoming a limited company or a self-employed contractor.
-Setting up either structure will bring its own benefits and drawbacks.
+Either structure will bring its own benefits and drawbacks.
 The choice you make is vital as it affects your business, including legal and tax responsibilities.

 If you are unsure whether to operate as self-employed or as a limited company then contact CloudCo for accounting advice.

-Operating your company through a limited company has many benefits, but as always, it depends on your circumstances, your business objectives, and financial targets.
+Operating through a limited company has many benefits, but as always, depends on your circumstances, your business objectives, and financial targets.

-Additionally, being a sole trader may be attractive to you since there is a greater deal of freedom in terms of personal liability to others in your company, but with this freedom also comes setbacks.
+Equally, the sole trader structure may offer greater freedom in terms of personal liability to others in your company, but with this freedom also comes setbacks.

-So, let’s take a brief look at the benefits of each business model to understand which may be better for you.
+Let’s look briefly at the benefits of each business model to understand which may be better for you.

 Limited company

-• Tax Purposes.
-Yes, a limited company is typically better in terms of the taxes you pay, but this is only true as long as tax matters are planned well in advance.
-Also, the company’s administration and compliance must be done on time and in full compliance.
+- Tax Purposes.
+Yes, a limited company is typically better in terms of the taxes you pay, but tax planning is vital.
+Also, the company’s administration must be done on time and in full compliance.

-• Shareholders and company director.
-If you are looking to expand your business in the future, and bring in more directors to share the responsibilities, then limited companies certainly provides this scope.
+- Shareholders and company director.
+If you’re looking to expand the business in the future and bring in more directors to share the responsibilities, then limited companies certainly provide this scope.

-• Credibility.
-In all honesty, a limited company does provide you with a certain amount of credibility thanks to having a company director and various creditors and shareholders putting stock into the company.
+- Credibility.
+A limited company structure does provide a certain credibility thanks to having a company director and various creditors and shareholders putting stock into the company.

 Self-employed

-• Sole trader flexibility as your own company.
+- Sole trader flexibility.
 Sole traders in the UK can keep their affairs simple and their overall feeds lower in the early days their own business.
-Also, if things do not work out, unlike a limited company director, you can wrap things up and move on much more easily.
+If things do not work out, unlike a limited company director, you can wrap things up and move on much more easily.

-• Cost effective.
-As a sole trader, you will notice that you gain more personal income providing you correctly balance your tax and national insurance payments.
-As someone who is self-employed, you really only have to keep track of completing the self assessment process by 31 January each year.
-Keep in mind that filing a personal tax return as a sole trader is not always easier, therefore, utilising the services of an accountant, such as ourselves, can be beneficial.
+- Cost effective.
+You’ll notice more personal income, providing you correctly balance your tax and national insurance payments.
+Business admin wise, your major responsibility will be to complete and file a self-assessment return by 31 January each year.
+However, this is not always easier.
+Hence, utilising the services of an accountant, such as ourselves, can be beneficial.

-• Tax neutral.
-If your profits are in the region of £20,000 or lower, then there really isn’t much of a difference between a sole trader and a limited company with regards to taxation.
+- Tax neutral.
+If your profits are in the region of £20,000 or lower, then the difference between a sole trader and a limited company with regards to taxation is minimal.

 Corporation tax

-Corporation tax rates for a limited company require you to pay 19% corporation tax on your profits and company directors pay their own income tax on the salary they draw from the company.
+Corporation tax rates for a limited company require you to pay 19% corporation tax (at the ‘small profits rate’ if your company made a profit of £50,000 or less; or main rate at 25% if your company made more than £250,000 profit), on your profits and company directors pay their own income tax on the salary they draw from the company.
 This is not a concern for those operating within self-employment.

 Companies house

-Limited companies need to register through Companies House, however, this is not a concern for self employed people.
+Limited companies need to register through Companies House.
+This is not a concern for self-employed people.

 Personal assets

-Sole traders are at risk of losing their personal assets if their new business sinks and they owe monies out to various entities, especially HMRC.
+Sole traders risk losing their personal assets if their new business sinks, and they owe monies to various entities, especially HMRC.

 What is the difference between Ltd and self-employed?